test_functions¶

 with False as input is None which is not equal to the expected result (False)I change the definition of

-to make the test passdef passthrough(argument): return False
+to make the test passdef identity(argument): return False

 the terminal shows passing tests.
 I am genius!